taotien/termux-scipts/README.md

 # termux-scipts

 A collection of scripts used for termux on Android

+All scripts work with termux version 0.75.

+## Dependencies

+pkg install jq termux-api

+-jq
+-termux-api

-## ytdl_mp3-mp4
+## ytdl_mp3-mp4.sh

 Prompts user to youtube-dl a file as MP3 or MP4, then runs youtube-dl using copied link.

-Depends on jq and termux-api.
-Run `pkg install jq termux-api` .
-Works with termux version 0.75.

 Setup storage permissions by running `termux-setup-storage`.